BaronKimaru/ngGoals/steps.md

     ngOnInit(){}

     onSubmitGoal(){
-        // create the todo (remember, most apis like jsonplaceholder dont need you to pass an id, they create it automatically) const goal = {
+        // create the Goal (remember, most apis like jsonplaceholder dont need you to pass an id, they create it automatically) const goal = {
             title: this.title,      // the bound title property of this class
             completed: false,       // completed will normally be false by default